Anaxarchus: Life

 Diogenes Laertius says that Anaxarchus earned the enmity of Nicocreon, the tyrant of Cyprus, with an inappropriate joke against tyrants in a banquet in Tyre in 331 BC.
 Later, when Anaxarchus was forced to land in Cyprus against his will, Nicocreon ordered him to be pounded to death in a mortar.
-The philosopher endured this torture with fortitude, taunting the king with, "just pound the bag of Anaxarchus, you do not pound Anaxarchus".
-When Nicocreon threatened to cut out his tongue, Anaxarchus himself bit it out and spat it in his face.
+The philosopher endured this torture with fortitude, and even taunted the king: "[You merely] pound away at the bag of Anaxarchus; you are not pounding Anaxarchus [himself]!"
+When Nicocreon threatened to cut out his tongue, Anaxarchus instead bit it off himself, and spat it in the tyrant's face.

+According to Diogenes Laertius, Anaxarchus was known as the “Happy Man” (Eudaimonikos) because of his fortitude and contentment in life.

 Philosophy

 Very little is known about his philosophical views.
 It is thought that he represents a link between the atomism of Democritus, and the skepticism of his own apprentice Pyrrho.
 He also shares ethical traits with the Cynic and Cyrenaic schools.